 And it’s like, Oh, you can just read it.
 I didn’t know how to pronounce biblical names like Jehovah’s, I What?
 So I started to learn, and I remember the very first time when my face went beet red and I was like, shaking.
 I got it out and somewhere someone after me came up to me to say, Good job being up there.

 And it’s hard to give me some confidence.
 I think no matter who we are, the introversion extroversion is just our orientation.
 We have to build the skill.
 I’ve seen extroverts who go up and they’re just as horrible.
+We think of them as a charismatic leader, great speaker, you know.
 The first go around are doing that presentation or or doing that reading.
 So the skills can be developed by anyone.
 It’s just we have a certain orientation, but that doesn’t affect our ability to perform as long as you practice over and over again.

 Matthew: That’s terrific and thanks for sharing that, Mike, because I know a lot of people are terrified of getting on stage and sometimes it’s just really important for people like us to say us too, and it’s okay.
 And I’m really glad.
 I’m really glad that you shared that.
 I think one of the other things that introverts are always focused on, and I talk about it in my books all the time about being authentic and greatly yourself.